Excel

 Settings: Initializing the Microsoft Excel Driver

-Excel uses the Access (MsJet) drivers.
+Excel uses the Access (Office) drivers.

 Column Types